infiniteflight/infiniteflight-docs/developer-reference/opentrack/overview.md

 # Infinite Flight OpenTrack API

-The OpenTrack API is an extremely simple TCP API used to control the camera in-game.
+The OpenTrack API is an extremely simple UDP API used to control the camera in-game.
 This function was added in Infinite Flight version 20.2.

 ## How to use the API